 The best young adult fantasy series in existence is the Chronicles of Prydain.
 Taran Wanderer and The High King, the last two books, are the best.
-When I have kids, these will be early favorites for bedtime stories as my sons get older.
+Early favorites for bedtime stories as my sons get older.

 Dull, monotonous lecturers for characters, but massive, world-encompassing ideas.
 Better at short stories, I think.

 Smooth dialogue, provoking ideas, bizarre protagonists.
 Everything under tight pressure.
 Few write like this.
 The classics are The Stars My Destination and The Demolished Man, but there is more.